 Scrutica

-Topological analysis of the Asia-Europe data transit chokepoints that carry cross-region AI training, inference, and model-distribution traffic.
-Evaluates redundancy and disruption risk across 8 major submarine cable systems against TeleGeography routing data, with rerouting latency penalties through alternative paths.
+Topological analysis of the Asia-Europe data transit chokepoints that AI training, inference, and model-distribution traffic depends on; 8 operational + 6 under-construction major submarine cable systems (14 tracked) against TeleGeography routing data, with rerouting latency penalties modeled along alternative paths.

-Submarine cable corridors carry the cross-region traffic that lets training runs span Asian and European compute, that lets US labs deliver inference to Asian users, and that lets Gulf data centers federate with European replicas.
-This maps where those corridors narrow to single chokepoints, framing cable disruption as an AI-compute continuity question rather than routine submarine-cable analysis.
+Submarine cable corridors carry the cross-region traffic that AI training runs spanning Asia and Europe depend on, that US labs need to deliver inference to Asian users, that Gulf data centers use to federate with European replicas.
+Where those corridors narrow to single chokepoints, cable disruption stops being a submarine-cable curiosity and becomes a continuity question for AI compute.

 Submarine cables carry roughly 99% of intercontinental data traffic; 3 chokepoint zones (Bab-el-Mandeb, Malacca, Luzon Strait) concentrate that traffic onto a small number of routes.
 The Feb–Mar 2024 Red Sea event removed an estimated ~70%of Asia–Europe corridor capacity for weeks while repair was delayed indefinitely in contested waters.